holochain-devcamp/devcamp7-leap/HOMEWORK.md

 ## How to find assignments

-All homework assignments would be marked by a commentary `//TODO:` so you can search the code for these.
+All homework assignments would be marked by a commentary `// TODO:` so you can search the code for these.
 This would make it easier for you to find a starting point for writing the homework code.

 ## How to submit